Mengke Bateer: Background

-Mengke Bateer is a Chinese Mongol residing in China's Inner Mongolia Autonomous Region.
-Like most of the Mongols, he does not have a family name, and his full name is a composition of two words: Mönkh (Eternal) and Baatar (Hero).
-In Mandarin, he is simply referred to as Ba Te Er.
-He is also sometimes affectionately called "Da Ba" (大巴), with Da translating into English as "big", and Ba representing the first character of his name in Mandarin.
+Bateer hails from China's Inner Mongolia Autonomous Region.
+Like most Mongols, he does not have a surname and only goes by the name Mönkhbaatar (lit.
+'Eternal Hero').
+Chinese fans also sometimes refer to him affectionately as "Da Ba" (大巴), with Da meaning "big" and Ba representing the first character of his name in Mandarin.

 At 210 cm and 132 kg, Bateer was a strong center widely respected as an accomplished screen-setter and passer, despite being severely hindered over the years by a lack of speed.
-His prowess as a passer was put on full display during one of his earliest NBA games when he dished out six assists against the Chicago Bulls on March 30, 2002.
+His prowess as a passer was put on full display during one of his earliest NBA games when he made six assists against the Chicago Bulls on March 30, 2002.

-As of his official retirement in 2015, Bateer holds two notable distinctions.
-He is the only Chinese basketball player to have played in the NBA without being selected in any NBA draft.
-He is also the first Chinese basketball player, and one of only two overall, to have been on an NBA championship-winning roster, as he was a member of the San Antonio Spurs when they won the NBA championship in 2003.
-The only other Chinese player to accomplish this is Sun Yue, who was a member of the Los Angeles Lakers when they won the NBA championship in 2009.
-Bateer was also the first player of Asian descent to win an NBA title.

-Both Bateer and Sun would later end up with the 2014 CBA champion Beijing Ducks, making them the first, and so far only, winners of both the NBA Finals and CBA Finals.
+As of his official retirement in 2015, Bateer holds three notable distinctions: he was the only Chinese player to have played in the NBA without being selected in any NBA draft until Cui Yongxi signed with the Brooklyn Nets in 2024; he was the first player of Asian descent to win an NBA championship; and he was the first Chinese player to have been on a title-winning roster, taking part in the San Antonio Spurs' triumphant 2003 season.
+His compatriot Sun Yue also accomplished this achievement as a member of the Los Angeles Lakers when they won the NBA championship in 2009.
+Coincidentally, Bateer and Sun would win the 2014 CBA championship for the Beijing Ducks together, making them the first, and so far only, Chinese players to win both the NBA and CBA finals; a feat matched only by American player Eric Moreland in 2022.

-Bateer was also the first-ever Chinese player to start in an NBA game when he joined the Denver Nuggets in 2002.
+Bateer was also the first-ever Chinese player to start an NBA game when he joined the Denver Nuggets in 2002.
 Yao Ming would become the second Chinese player to do so later in that year and Wang Zhizhi, despite being the first-ever Chinese player to join the league, did not start in a game until years later.